Why GitHub Runner is the execution engine of the Cloud Mac AI Stack

 └──────────────┘

-How to read it: L0 carries all compute; L1 carries everything the org dares to trust as Fact; above that come Diff, Context, and Workflow.
-Ollama at L2 means private inference can stack on the base in parallel with L3 — not “you must run Ollama before opening Claude Code.”
+When you read this diagram, remember: L0 carries all compute; L1 carries every Fact the org dares to trust; above that come Diff, Context, and Workflow.
+Ollama at L2 means private inference can sit on the base in parallel with L3 — not “you must run Ollama before opening Claude Code.”

 Why we call it an “execution engine”: duties and a real chain